tinaflora/one-click-hugo-cms/site/content/projects/_index.md

 ---
 title: Our Coffee
-type: products
+type: projects
-image: /img/products-jumbotron.jpg
+image: /img/projects-jumbotron.jpg
 intro:
   heading: What we offer
   description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    Happy Earth Architecture is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.